 Andrew Waddington talks about what it's like to be a cafe manager – 1.21 mins.

 Andrew: Hi, I’m Andrew Waddington, I’m the cafe manager here at Morrison Street Cafe.

 A few basic things that I do during the day would be to make sure that the staff interests are held quite highly.
 Rosters, making sure that everyone is on time.
 Customer satisfaction always comes first and looking at a few things to sort of change round the cafe to keep the systems in place.

 A few other things to think about is how to problem solve on your feet and make sure you can do things in a cool, calm and collected manner.

-There are no specific requirements to become a cafe/restaurant manager, but you usually need to have experience working in hospitality, and business management skills or experience.
+There are no specific requirements to become a cafe/restaurant manager.
+However, you usually need to have experience working in hospitality, and business management skills or experience.